-If you're experiencing cancer-related fatigue, it may be useful to speak to your care team. [link to Managing Cancer-Related Fatigue]
+If you're experiencing cancer-related fatigue, it may be useful to speak to your care team.
+Learn more small behavior changes to take in your daily life in Managing Cancer-Related Fatigue.

 Not everyone can achieve perfect sleep each and every night.
 But you may be able to function better by taking small steps to create a more consistent sleep schedule.